 Thermal Adhesives Guide

-This guide explains what design engineers need to know about selecting thermal adhesives, a category of materials you’ll find on Gluespec.
-These products are thermally conductive, meaning that they help to move or transfer heat from a warmer area to a cooler one.
-In the electronics industry, thermal adhesives are used for bonding heat sinks, passive heat exchangers that transfer the heat generated by electronic components to a fluid medium, typically air or a liquid coolant.
-Thermal adhesives are also used with batteries in electric vehicles, LEDs, smart meters, headlamps, and other products that generate heat.
+Thermal adhesives bond components and help move or transfer heat.
+In the electronics industry, these thermally conductive materials are used for bonding heat sinks, passive heat exchangers that transfer the heat generated by electronic components to a fluid medium, typically air or a liquid coolant.
+They're also used with batteries in electric vehicles, LEDs, smart meters, and headlamps.

 Types of Thermal Adhesives

 Gluespec divides thermal component adhesives into three main categories and makes it easy to search for materials online.
 Within each category, you can search for products based on technical specifications for curing, bond strength, material resistance, thermal conductivity, and other properties, such as tensile strength and flame resistance.

 The following sections describe each category of thermal adhesives in detail.
 You’ll also find links to technical resources with additional information, either in the Gluespec Knowledge Center or from other trusted resources.

 Thermal Liquid Adhesives